-Bill Status: Passed out of House Transportation and Local Government Committee on February 19th.
+Bill Status: Passed out of House Transportation and Local Government Committee, with amendments, on by the office of the state architect to include all publicly owned real property.

+February 19th.
 Assigned to House Appropriations Committee.

-Title: Concerning supplementing the centralized inventory of state-owned real property maintained by the office of the state architect to include all publicly owned real property.
+Title: Concerning supplementing the centralized inventory of state-owned real property maintained

-Summary: Not later than December 31, 2020, the bill requires each state agency, state institution of higher education, and political subdivision of the state to submit to the office of the state architect (office) a list of all usable real property owned by or under the control of the agency, institution, or political subdivision of the state.
+Not later than December 31, 2020, the bill requires each state agency, state institution of higher education, and political subdivision of the state to submit to the office of the state architect (office) a list of all usable real property owned by or under the control of the agency, institution, or political subdivision of the state.
 This list must include, if applicable:

-• The address where the real property is located;

-- The size of the real property; - How the real property is zoned; - Contact information for the state agency, institution, or political subdivision of the state that owns or controls the real property; - The plan, if one is available, for the use, development, or sale of the real property; and - A description that includes the condition of the real property and a measurement of total area of the real property that is vacant, unused, or underdeveloped.
+- The address where the real property is located; - The size of the real property; - How the real property is zoned; - Contact information for the state agency, institution, or political subdivision of the state that owns or controls the real property; - The plan, if one is available, for the use, development, or sale of the real property; and - A description that includes the condition of the real property and a measurement of total area of the real property that is vacant, unused, or underdeveloped.